Shah Mahmud Khan

+Reign

 Under his leadership, relatively free 1949 elections were permitted, in response to a mostly middle-class youth movement wanting reforms.
 However, by the 1952 elections, the policy reverted to strict control.
 Also during his time as Prime Minister, the Pakistani state was formed following India's independence from the United Kingdom.
-The Afghans contended that the Pashtuns living in the border regions should be given a choice to join Afghanistan or form an independent state, which led to tense relations with Pakistan from the onset.
+The Afghans contended that the Pashtuns living in the border regions of Pakistan should be given a choice to join Afghanistan or form an independent state, which led to tense relations with Pakistan from the onset.
 Afghanistan went through economic troubles in the early 1950s, and having failed at an ambitious irrigation scheme in western Afghanistan, Mahmud Khan was eventually replaced by Daoud Khan.